 Contact your seller.
-He is responsible for the application of the legal guarantee of conformity.
+He/she is responsible for the application of the legal guarantee of conformity.
 He/she should not redirect you to the manufacturer.

-Is your seller in liquidation?
+Your seller is in liquidation?
 In some countries, there is a possibility to go up the marketing chain and to invoke the guarantee with another party (reseller, manufacturer, etc.).
 This is for example the case in Iceland, Finland, Norway, and Sweden.

-In France, such action is only possible within the framework of the legal guarantee for hidden effects.
+In France, such action is only possible within the framework of the legal guarantee for hidden defects.